BlockchainCommons/bc-components-rust/README.md

 ## Introduction

-* All the types care CBOR serializable, and some of them can also be serialized to and from URs.
+A collection of useful primitives for cryptography, semantic graphs, and cryptocurrency, primarily for use in higher-level [Blockchain Commons](https://blockchaincommons.com) projects like [Gordian Envelope](https://crates.io/crates/bc-envelope).
+All the types are [CBOR](https://cbor.io) serializable, and a number of them can also be serialized to and from [URs](https://crates.io/crates/bc-ur).

+Also includes a library of CBOR tags and UR types for use with these types.

 ## Getting Started